 It is manufactured from one piece of iron, resulting in even heat distribution and consistency in performance.
 If you want to test out the heat distribution yourself, touch the handle after its been on the stove for ten minutes (spoiler: you’ll burn yourself so don’t do that).

-Cast iron is a relatively inexpensive material; therefore, cast iron skillets very affordable.
-The most well-known brand is Lodge.
-They have been manufacturing cast iron cookware in the United States since the 1800s and are still family-owned.
-You can check out their current prices on Amazon at this link.
+Cast iron is a relatively inexpensive material; therefore, cast iron skillets are affordable.
+Lodge, the most well-known brand, has been manufacturing cast iron cookware in the United States since the 1800s.
+You can check out their current prices on Amazon or read my in-depth Lodge cast iron skillet review to learn more.
 They offer many different sizes to fit your needs.

 Seasoning your skillet adds a protective layer to the surface, transforming the texture from rough and harsh into smooth and non-stick.